 - Formaldehyde; a known carcinogen.

 - Ammonia; again, a known carcinogen.
-Many of us have experienced ammonia through domestic use; you may be shocked to realize this chemical is present in cigarette smoke.
+Many of us have experienced ammonia through domestic use; you may be shocked to realise this chemical is present in cigarette smoke.

 - Hydrogen cyanide; a deadly poison and, once again, a known carcinogen.